Aarey Forest: Issues

-The roads within Aarey are lonely and late night travel must be avoided between 10 p.m. and 7 a.m.
+The roads within Aarey are sparsely traveled and late night travel must be avoided between 10 p.m. and 7 a.m.
 The thick vegetation hides wild animals like leopards, who usually prey upon stray dogs and feral pigs.
 In recent years, increased human encroachment into leopard territory and shortage of prey density in the neighbouring SGNP have turned some leopards into man-eaters.
 On 22 December 2016, the headless body of a 22-year-old man, Brandon Gonsalves, was found near Unit 2 of Aarey Colony.
 The Mumbai Police suspected that it was a case of human sacrifice performed by some tantrik babas.
 Apart from criminal activities like murders, road robberies, and occult practices, there are apocryphal tales of ghosts trying to hitch rides.